wr1/cfold/docs/usage.md

                         Dialect for instructions (e.g., default, py, pytest, doc, typst; default: default)
 ```

+If `--dialect` is not specified and a `.foldrc` file exists with a `default_dialect` key, it will use that as the dialect.

 After folding, copies content to clipboard, visualizes the file tree and instruction list (by type and name).

 Example: